NotReallyJustin/Planned-Projects/README.md

 * Create accurate XML/JSON documentation for `MAVLink` (the official ones are borderline unusable; this one is purely out of spite)
 * Find a cheap way to get into IEEE Milcom because I lowkey can't afford to pay $1,000 to present my own co-authored paper

+## Update Cyber Threat Intel and 49ers RSS Feed
+* It's been ~6 months since I last did that.
+Probably time for me to look at that list again
+* Recently noticed way too many Threat Intel sites on my feed are just AI word vomit now too.
+It's a good time to get rid of them

 ## Look into LPE Malware
 Never really got time to do it because of finals week, but:
 * Reverse engineer `CopyFail`